Ukraine faces bitter election in midst of conflict with Russia

 Pro-Western political forces in Ukraine have been bitterly divided almost continuously since the country won independence with the breakup of the Soviet Union in 1991.

-Any further divisions will likely weaken Kiev's attempt to counter Russia's reassertion of control over the former Soviet arena, realised most dramatically when Moscow annexed Crimea from Ukraine in March, and they may also complicate talks with governments which lost citizens in last week's downing of a Malaysian airliner over eastern Ukraine.
+Any further divisions will likely weaken Kiev's attempt to counter Russia's reassertion of control over the former Soviet arena, realised most dramatically when Moscow annexed Crimea from Ukraine in March, and may also complicate talks with governments which lost citizens in last week's downing of an airliner over eastern Ukraine.

-Analysts said Yatseniuk's resignation - which has yet to be approved by parliament - would allow his party to criticise government policy during the election campaign.
+Analysts said his removal from office - which has yet to be approved by parliament - would allow his party to criticise government policy during the campaign.

 HIGH-RISK STRATEGY